 "Turkey will present its final stance after the incident has been fully brought to light and decisively take the necessary steps," Erdogan's office said.

 "They (the Syrians) will pay the price," said Vatan, while Hurriyet daily said: "He (Assad) is playing with fire."

-Turkish media at first reported Erdogan on Friday as saying Syria had apologized, but the Prime Minister later said he could not confirm receiving such an apology.
+Turkish media at first reported Erdogan on Friday as saying Syria had apologized, but the prime minister later said he could not confirm receiving such an apology.

-Neither side gave any details of the joint naval search or any communication between the two sides.
+Neither side gave any details of the joint naval search or of any communication between the two sides.